prathamps/parallelselection/src/content/blog/books.md

 ---

 Usage:
-The Dell KB216 is a full-size wired <span class="diamondShine" id="readShine" onclick="updateReadProgress()">keyboard designed</span> for use with desktop computers and laptops.
+The Dell KB216 is a full-size wired <span class="diamondShine" id="readShine" >keyboard designed</span> for use with desktop computers and laptops.
 It connects to your computer via a USB cable and features a standard layout with 104 keys, including a numeric keypad and 12 multimedia hotkeys.
 The keys are quiet and responsive, making it a good choice for both typing and gaming.
 The KB216 also includes adjustable tilt legs for comfortable typing and a durable design that can withstand heavy use.

 ![a food pyramid where every tier is cheese](https://m.media-amazon.com/images/I/811YM2Go9GL._SL1500_.jpg)